chromaway/ngcccbase/doc/exchange.md

 Running chromawallet as a service/daemon
 ---------------

 This step is optional, but íf you want to run the wallet as a service, you can use supervisord for this.

 Supervisord is a framework for running processes and keeping them alive.
+Supervisord runs, according to its documentation pages, on practically all systems except Windows.
 Read more about it here: http://supervisord.org .
-Supervisord runs processes that think they are running in the foreground, such as ngccc-server.py but are in fact connected to supervisord.
-Supervisord can restart and otherwise manage ngccc-server.py, without the need for pid files or other such things.
+Supervisord runs processes that think they are running in the foreground, such as chromawallet-server.py but are in fact connected to supervisord.
+Supervisord can restart and otherwise manage chromawallet-server.py, without the need for pid files or other such things.

 On Ubuntu, you can install supervisord easily; it is one of the packages in the usual repositories.
 It is named "supervisor":

     sudo apt-get install supervisor

-After supervisord has been installed, it has an entry in the /etc/init.d directory, and in /etc/supervisor/conf.d directory you can add a file with directions for it to run ngccc-server.py .
+After supervisord has been installed, it has an entry in the /etc/init.d directory, and in /etc/supervisor/conf.d directory you can add a file with directions for it to run chromawallet-server .
 On install supervisord is configured to start immediately and then re-start every time that the server boots.

+Below is an example entry in the /etc/supervisorsuper/supervisord.conf file on a Ubuntu 14.04 LTS server for running chromawallet.
+In this setup example, the install directory is:

+    /home/a_user_name/chromawallet

+...inside that directory.

+The file could be called chromawallet.conf (as long as you put conf at the end you are good to go) in this example and the user it should run under is "a_user_name":

+    [program:chromawallet]
+    command=/home/a_user_name/chromawallet/chromawallet-server startserver
+    process_name=%(program_name)s
+    numprocs=1
+    directory=/home/a_user_name/chromawallet
+    stopsignal=TERM
+    user=a_user_name

+You can then re-start supervisord to load the new settings:

+    sudo service supervisor restart

+At any time you can control the server with:

+    sudo supervisorctl

+...and issue start, stop, restart and status commands.

+### From source

+Checking out chromawallet from source

+    mkdir chromawallet
+    cd chromawallet
+    virtualenv .
+    . bin/activate
+    git clone git@github.com:chromaway/ngcccbase.git
+    cd ngcccbase
+    git checkout develop
+    cd ..
+    python ngcccbase/setup.py develop

+The chromawallet can be run both from the command line and as a background server.
+For running from the command line:

+    python ngccc-server.py startserver

+### Running chromawallet from source as a service/daemon

 Below is an example entry in the /etc/supervisorsuper/supervisord.conf file on a Ubuntu 14.04 LTS server for running chromawallet.
 In this setup example, the install directory is: